xzel23/meja/README.md

 - Rendering a workbook or single sheets (currently .xls seems to give better results).
 As of today, there is support for styled text in cells, colors etc.

 ## What doesn't
+- The CSV part is still completely missing.
 - Editing cells is not yet supported!
 - Modifying data, I will implement this when I am satisfied with rendering results (as I need that first).